 What about this material is going to pierce someone’s heart?

-Think through specific people in your church, and ask what would happen if they never grasped this truth in their own lives.
+Think through specific people in your church.
+Ask what would happen if they never grasped this truth in their own lives.

 Storytelling adds a lot to teaching.
 It helps abstract content become practical; it is memorable; it helps recapture your audience’s attention if they are fading.
 It’s amazing to see how your audience will regain interest and focus when you tell a good story.

 Tell embarrassing stories about your own mistakes.
 These break down self-righteous barriers between the teacher and the audience.
 This is an excellent way to teach younger Christians.
 As the teacher or leader, they look up to you.
-When they hear a story about how this passage applied to your life, it can be very powerful for them grasping and owning your central message or application.
+When they hear a story about how this passage applied to your life, it can be very powerful in helping them grasp and own your central message or application.
 Make sure not to glorify yourself in the story.
 It’s better to share how you struggled with this principle, and how someone around you applied this well (e.g. your spouse, roommate, friend, etc.).

 Utilize vicarious teaching.
 Tell stories about people from your past that learned (or failed to learn) the principle of this passage.